-In the months leading up to Christmas, WEG members busied themselves making gingerbread men and women to decorate their Christmas Tree for this year’s event organised by the Daisychain Benevolent Fund Trust.
-The remit was that only red and white could be used; the accompanying photographs show the ingenuity of some of our members, together with the tree in situ.
+In the months leading up to Christmas, WEG members busied themselves making gingerbread men and women to hang on their Christmas Tree in this year’s event organised by the Daisychain Benevolent Fund Trust.
+The remit was that only red and white could be used to decorate the figures.
+The photographs show the ingenuity of some of our members, together with the tree in situ.
 The theme proved to be very popular, although one little boy was very upset when he was told that he couldn’t take a gingerbread man away with him!

 In June, three WEG members enjoyed the experience of judging the work from three candidates, all of whom had applied for our 2017 grant of £300.
 After two hours of looking at their sketchbooks, display boards, experimental pieces and garments, Katie Lewis was selected as the successful candidate.
 She gained the necessary A level results and has since been accepted at Leeds University to study textile design.

 One of her early pieces was an unusual bra!
 During her AS year, she had looked at decay and her final piece that year was a dress that had “seen better days”.
 In her final year, she was still experimenting, whilst working towards her exam piece through her exploration of artists, techniques etc.

 On Saturday 5th August, we returned to St. Peter’s Garden Centre, Worcester (a very popular local garden centre), to hold an event to celebrate the EG National Day of Stitch.
 We positioned some boards with images of stitched butterflies (this year’s theme) showing various techniques and stitches, and displayed examples of members’ work.
 On our tables, we had sample backgrounds where people could practise different stitches or be taught how to do “that” stitch, from French Knots to Sorbello Stitch.
 We had butterfly kits which could be stitched and stuffed and made into mobiles or brooches, flower brooch kits and inspiration packs which were full of different materials and threads.